cul-it/ecommons-doi/README.md

 ***Don't put the credentials on github!***

 ### Update metadata
-The eCommons metadata export has many fields, mandatory fields are dc.contributor.author[] dc.title[] dc.identifier.uri
+The eCommons metadata export has many fields.
+Mandatory fields are listed below, other fields will be ignored. dc.contributor.author[] dc.title[] dc.identifier.uri